cdbdev/python-doc/doc/modules_and_packages.md

 How modules and packages are managed by Python.
+working with imports

 ---
 # 1. Naming conventions